-Our current sources of liquidity are (i) our existing cash on hand; (ii) refunds of alternative minimum tax credits aggregating approximate \$1.9 million and (iii) an anticipated \$7.0 million milestone payment from a third party that was earned in 2018.
-While we no longer have any research and development activities, we continue to retain rights to receive royalties and milestone payments from existing licensing arrangements with other companies.
-We believe that our existing cash on hand and anticipated tax refunds and milestone payment will be sufficient to fund our operations, at least, through May 2020.
+Our current sources of liquidity are (i) our existing cash on hand; and (ii) refunds of alternative minimum tax credits aggregating approximate \$1.0 million.
+We believe that our existing cash on hand and anticipated tax refunds will be sufficient to fund our operations, at least, through April 2021.
 However, our future royalty revenues are expected to be de minimis over the next several years and there can be no assurance that we will receive any royalty or other revenues.

-Cash was \$3.6 million as of March 31, 2019, as compared to \$6.5 million as of December 31, 2018.
-The decrease of approximately \$2.9 million was primarily attributable to the payment of a dividend aggregating \$2.6 million in March 2019 and a net decrease in cash of approximately \$0.3 million used in operating activities.
+Cash was \$5.1 million as of March 31, 2020, as compared to \$5.4 million as of December 31, 2019.
+The decrease of approximately \$.3 million was primarily attributable to a net decrease in cash of approximately \$0.3 million used in operating activities.